 - 1. Beyond defined Town Centres and Local Shopping Centres, businesses within Use Class E will be limited to: - a.
 Local Frontages. - b.
 Existing retail parks where businesses in Use Class E are permitted. - c.
-Small scale development (up to 280m2) to support the rural economy in line with the requirements of Policies ENV8, WRK12, and SUP6. - 2.
+Small scale development (up to 280m) to support the rural economy in line with the requirements of Policies ENV8, WRK12, and SUP6. - 2.
+Where justified, a condition may be used to prevent the change of use within Class E. - 3.
 Beyond these locations Town Centre uses will not normally be permitted unless supported by a robust Sequential Assessment and where necessary a Retail Impact Assessment.